On a quarterly basis, the Institute publishes the Heidelberg Journal of International Law

 Journal is peer-reviewed.

 The Institute has been editing the Journal of the History of International Law (JHIL) since 2004.
 In 2014, Anne Peters became Editor-in-Chief.
 Further editors are Emmanuelle Tourme Jouannet (Paris) and Randall Lesaffer (Tilburg and Leuven).
-Peter Haggenmacher (Geneva) and Michael Stolleis (Frankfurt) are emeritus editors.
+Peter Haggenmacher (Geneva), Michael Stolleis (Frankfurt) and Rüdiger Wolfrum (Heidelberg) are emeritus editors.

 Since 2012, the Institute has published the Russian language Digest for international Law (Дайджест Публичного Права).
 The Managing Editors of the Digest are Tigran B. Beknazar and Matthias Hartwig.